What is decorators caulk?

 By contrast, the curing process of silicone caulks is chemical-based and therefore less reliant on air.
 This makes products such as Everbuild Everflex 125 One Hour Caulk perfect for filling gaps between non-absorbent surfaces and allows them to shine in areas with high water exposure.

 While caulk is very flexible and easy to smooth before drying, once it’s cured it can be quite difficult to fix or remove.
 If you are using ready-mix paste or powder caulk, you may be able to sand it by working at the bumps carefully with fine sandpaper.
 However, if you are working with decorators cork (the type packaged in a cartridge) sanding it might not be an option.

 You might be able to use a utility knife to take off any large chunks of dried decorators caulk that are making the surface uneven, but overall we recommend not letting the caulk cure before you’ve smoothed it.
 Fixing small imperfections while the caulk is moist is easy – running a damp sponge or a finger over it will often be enough to create a polished surface.

 Sometimes.
-Put simply, the flexibility of polyurethane, latex and silicone caulks allows them hold together materials exposed to minimal amounts of movement, much in a same way as a waterproof adhesive would.
+Put simply, the flexibility of polyurethane, latex and silicone caulks allows them hold together materials exposed to minimal amounts of movement, much in the same way as a waterproof adhesive would.

-That said, since decorators caulk is not a real glue, its adhesive properties will deteriorate much quicker than those of an actual adhesive.
+That said, since decorators caulk is not a real glue product, its adhesive properties will deteriorate much quicker than those of an actual adhesive.
 The bond will grow weaker over time, especially if it’s exposed to extreme weather conditions such as cold, heat or moisture.